 It is conventional in Thai dwellings to not have hot water showers, though hot water showers are standard in hotels and apartments, and upper class houses and condominiums.
 If you don't like cold showers to wake you up in the morning, then you'd better check this out before settling upon a home, or else be prepared to install an electric hot water heater.

 It is rare to have a central hot water heater in Thailand.
-Normally, water is heated as it flows thru a pipe upon usage, by a small electric hot water heater located just before the particular tap.
+Normally, water is heated at the exit location, as it flows thru a pipe upon usage, by a small electric hot water heater located just before the particular tap.